Back up the Microsoft Dynamics 365 System

 Windows registry subkey.

-Microsoft Dynamics CRM Server includes Volume Shadow Copy Service (VSS) support that can be used in conjunction with Systems Center Data Protection Manager to centrally manage the backup and restore operations for Microsoft Dynamics CRM.
-For more information, see Microsoft Dynamics CRM VSS writer service and Data Protection Manager.
+Microsoft Dynamics 365 Server includes Volume Shadow Copy Service (VSS) support that can be used in conjunction with System Center Data Protection Manager to centrally manage the backup and restore operations for Microsoft Dynamics 365.
+For more information, see Microsoft Dynamics 365 VSS writer service and Data Protection Manager.

 To perform a scheduled backup, as a best practice, use an external hard disk that supports at least USB 2.0 or IEEE 1394.